- We of course follow the Promo of the album which was leaked, but we try to replace the mixes published in Strictly 4 My N.I.G.G.A.Z. - in a identical form - by alternate mixes. - ###

 "21" is the age of 2Pac in June 16 of 1992

-This first tracklist still reflects the intermediate project of a follow up to 2Pacalypse Now / compilation of leftovers.
+This early tracklist still reflects the intermediate project of a follow up to 2Pacalypse Now.
 Tracks like "Fade Away", "Crooked Nigga Too", "Revenge of a Lunatic", "Papa'z Song", "Backstabbas" are early tracks from January of 91 ("Revenge of a L") to October 91 ("Crooked Nigga Too").

 Here 2Pac clearly started to work with DJ Daryl ("Gaffled Like That" was recorded the 28th of November with DJ Daryl, Rich and Gov).
 It seems that "Still Don't Give A F" and "Nothing But Love" are well recorded, and it could mean that "Backstabbas (Daryl Remix)" and "16 on Death Row (First Version, with leaked alternate lyrics ?)" exist...